Aar-J/FutureEngineers_6Nuts3Bolts/README.md

 - Lock nuts

 **How we made it Compact**

+We began by visualizing how all the components could fit closely together, and we built around that idea.
+The space between parts is minimal, but we made sure it wouldn’t create any issues in performance or accessibility.
+The overall length of the robot is limited by key components like the NEO 550 motor, bevel gears, and the steering system, while the width is determined by the size of the Spark MAX, ultrasonic sensor, servo, and battery.
+By carefully balancing the length and width, we were able to create a robot that is compact yet fully functional.
+The width isn't constrained by any specific part, it’s simply as wide as necessary to accommodate the essential components.

 **How we ensured simplicity and practicality**

+From the beginning, we adopted a mindset of keeping things simple.
+We've learned that complexity can quickly lead to chaos, especially when time is tight or you're troubleshooting under pressure.
+By focusing on simplicity, we narrowed our options and only considered ideas that were practical and easy to implement.
+If a solution met our goals without adding unnecessary complications, we ran with it.
+Simplicity also naturally led to practicality because fewer moving parts meant fewer things to go wrong, and every design choice was intentional and straightforward.

 **How we made it Modular**

+The entire robot is based around three main plates, with each subassembly between them individually 3D printed.
+This modular design gives us a lot of flexibility.
+If something goes wrong with a specific part, we don’t need to overhaul the entire system—just swap out the problem area.
+It makes troubleshooting and maintenance much quicker and less stressful.
+We designed the robot to be broken down into three key systems: the drive system, the steering system, and the electronics assembly.
+Any part that doesn’t fall into one of these categories is mostly there to provide structural integrity and support to the main components.
+For instance, the bottom plate doesn’t serve any critical function other than strengthening the overall structure.
+This modular approach ensures that our robot remains easy to work on, upgrade, and maintain, which is key for long-term reliability.

 ## Electrical Components list: